City of Maribyrnong: Business

 Approximately 5,392 businesses employ in excess of 35,000 people, although the resident workforce is only around 28,246.
 Manufacturing was the largest employer of residents with 3,451 employees, followed by retail with 2,668, health care 2,576; scientific and technical services 2,185 and education with 2,145.
 Key employers include Victoria University, Western Health, Lonely Planet, Highpoint Shopping Centre, Western Bulldogs, Mobil Australia and Sugar Australia (CSR).

 On average, 34% of the labour force has university qualifications.
-In some neighborhoods the proportion reaches 53%.
+In some neighbourhoods the proportion reaches 53%.
 The highest concentration of university qualified residents is in the Footscray/Seddon/Yarraville corridor.

 Education

 Tertiary

 Victoria University has two principal campuses located in Footscray with a student population of around 15,000 and staff of almost 1,200.
 This represents the largest concentration of tertiary activity in Melbourne's West.
 Victoria University is Maribyrnong City Council's largest employer, second only to Western Health.